QCaudron/repeater_roundabout/assets/templates/index.md

 ---
 title: Repeater Roundabout
-subtitle: Get to know the local repeaters this November.
+subtitle: Get to know your local repeaters November 23rd and 24th.
 ---

 # About